craftcms/docs/docs/5.x/development/forms.md

 This page will make frequent references to _query_ and _body_ params.
 These are named values sent with a request, either encoded after a `?` in the URL, or within the “body” of a request.
 Query params are used in [GET](#get) and [POST](#post) requests, but body params are only used in POST requests.

 Craft uses a handful of params to properly route a request, but may expect others based on what it thinks the user is requesting.
-For example, most requests use an [action](#actions) param, but a [login request](../reference/controller-actions.md#post-userslogin) also requires a `username` and `password` param.
+For example, most requests use an [action](#actions) param, but a [login request](../reference/controller-actions.md#post-userslogin) also requires `loginName` and `password` params.

 ### Actions